kosmonautdnb/WatcomGL/README.md

 ## Simple OpenGL "Emulator"

-not finished yet.
 Just link GLIMPL.CPP and include GL.H to your WatcomC project.

 May also work in other (non Dos) environments.